WEC Energy Group (NYSE:WEC) Issues Q3 2021 Earnings Guidance

-WEC Energy Group (NYSE:WEC) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $0.720-$0.740 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.850.
+WEC Energy Group (NYSE:WEC) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided EPS guidance of $0.720-$0.740 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.850.
 The company issued revenue guidance of -.

-WEC Energy Group (NYSE:WEC) last issued its earnings results on Tuesday, August 3rd.
-The utilities provider reported $0.87 EPS for the quarter, beating the Zacks’ consensus estimate of $0.79 by $0.08.
-The company had revenue of $1.68 billion during the quarter, compared to the consensus estimate of $1.60 billion.
-WEC Energy Group had a return on equity of 11.83% and a net margin of 16.08%.
-WEC Energy Group’s quarterly revenue was up 8.2% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.76 earnings per share.
-On average, equities research analysts forecast that WEC Energy Group will post 4.04 EPS for the current year.
+WEC Energy Group (NYSE:WEC) last issued its quarterly earnings data on Tuesday, August 3rd.
+The utilities provider reported $0.87 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.79 by $0.08.
+The business had revenue of $1.68 billion for the quarter, compared to analysts’ expectations of $1.60 billion.
+WEC Energy Group had a return on equity of 12.00% and a net margin of 16.26%.
+The company’s revenue for the quarter was up 8.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.76 EPS.
+On average, analysts predict that WEC Energy Group will post 4.04 EPS for the current fiscal year.

-Separately, Barclays upped their price target on shares of WEC Energy Group from $92.00 to $101.00 and gave the stock an overweight rating in a research report on Tuesday, May 25th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
-The stock has an average rating of Buy and an average price target of $98.86.
+Separately, Barclays upped their price objective on WEC Energy Group from $92.00 to $101.00 and gave the stock an overweight rating in a report on Tuesday, May 25th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and five have assigned a buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus price target of $98.86.

-In other WEC Energy Group news, VP Joshua M. Erickson sold 1,555 shares of the business’s stock in a transaction dated Wednesday, August 11th.
-The shares were sold at an average price of $96.48, for a total transaction of $150,026.40.
-Following the sale, the vice president now directly owns 3,618 shares in the company, valued at approximately $349,064.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.30% of the stock is owned by insiders.
+In other news, VP Joshua M. Erickson sold 1,555 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
+The stock was sold at an average price of $96.48, for a total transaction of $150,026.40.
+Following the transaction, the vice president now owns 3,618 shares of the company’s stock, valued at approximately $349,064.64.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders own 0.30% of the company’s stock.

 WEC Energy Group, Inc, through its subsidiaries, provides regulated natural gas and electricity, and renewable and nonregulated renewable energy services in the United States.
 The company operates through six segments: Wisconsin, Illinois, Other States, Electric Transmission, Non-Utility Energy Infrastructure, and Corporate and Other.